cph-js284/UFOblog/README.md

   } } ]
 ```

+$geoNear filters away objects there isn’t near a given point, and attaches the distance the the returned object in the same operation.

 Conducting performance measurement for the above query, and displaying the results in diagrams gives us the results shown below.
 *For a complete table with query measurements please see query 4 in [artifact link](https://github.com/benjaco-edu/db-guttenburg/blob/master/Artefakt%20Applikationstiming.pdf)*